Compare National Bank Mortgage Rates in Canada

 *Toronto rates

-Generally, comparing rates from big banks, particularly the Big Six Canadian Banks, is a critical part of the mortgage application and research process.
+Generally, comparing rates from big banks, particularly the Big 6 Canadian Banks, is a critical part of the mortgage application and research process.
 While National Bank has a wide range of mortgages and rates, it’s always worth benchmarking these against the rest of the market to make sure you get a better deal.
-National lists many of their mortgages online, and also provides contact hours through their branches or on the phone.
+National lists many of its mortgage rates online and provides contact hours through its branches or on the phone.

 Ultimately, the fastest way to compare mortgage rates from the big banks is to check out our rate comparison.
-Not only do we help you compare the best rates available, we also lend directly.
+We not only help you compare the best rates available, but we also lend directly.

 National Bank Overview & Stock Information

 The National Bank of Canada is the sixth biggest commercial bank in the country.
-With millions of personal clients around Canada, National Bank is considered a conventional, A-lender, and is a popular choice for mortgages for many Canadians.
-The bank’s headquarters is in Montreal, Quebec, and the bank has branches across Canada.
-National Bank trades on the Toronto Stock Exchange under the symbol NA, with stock prices in the last year of trading ranging between around $85 (CAD) and $105.
+With millions of personal clients around the country, National Bank is considered a conventional A lender and is a popular choice for mortgages for many Canadians.
+The bank’s headquarters is in Montreal, Quebec, and it has branches across Canada.

 NBC Prime Rate

-At the time of writing, National Bank of Canada’s prime rate is 5.45%, for Canadians.
-The Prime rate is used by big banks as a basis for several products, like mortgages, credit lines, and credit cards.
+As of Tuesday, April 23, 2024, National Bank’s prime rate is .
+Big banks use the prime rate as a basis for several products, like variable mortgages, credit lines, and credit cards.
 The Prime rate is the interest rate that commercial banks charge customers who represent the lowest level of risk.

-Prime rates are combined with a positive or negative spread (e.g. +/- 1.5%) for most lending products, depending on levels of risk.
-The prime rate is set by each bank to determine the amount of interest they charge to customers.
+Prime rates are combined with a positive or negative spread (e.g. +/- 1.5%) for most lending products, depending on risk levels.
+Each bank sets the prime rate to determine the interest they charge customers.
 Although each bank sets its own prime rate, they generally try to keep their rates in line with each other.

 Here’s a snapshot of the Prime Rate over time.